gpstar81/GPStar-proton-pack/PACK-REV2.md

 ## Circuit Schematic

+You may choose one of two routes for implementing the new Proton Pack controller:

+1. A minimal approach which only focuses on reusing the stock connections and hardware.
+	- For this approach, see the PDF document for the [Pack Schematic Minimal](circuits/PackSchematic-Minimal.pdf)
+1. The above, but with room for additional features, each of which is considered optional.
+	- Keep reading to continue with this approach.

 Use a half size protoboard like ([1609 Adafruit](https://www.adafruit.com/product/1609)) or by any other brand.
 These work similar to a breadboard, where LETTERED columns run horizontal and are connected as a group, and each side contains 2 rails for (+) and (-) connections and run vertically along the board, also connected together.

 Connections from stock JST-XH connectors may be split to maximize use of the smallest protoboard possible.
 This is a non-reversible change and removes the ability to swap components without de-soldering wires. *This is your last caution before proceeding!*